Julia-1439/project-euler-solutions/README.md

 # Project-Euler Archive
-These are my solutions to problems from projecteuler.net.
+These are my solutions to problems from Project Euler, a repository of math × programming problems.